sequoiar/bouncy/README.markdown

 By default, `"x-forwarded-for"`, `"x-forwarded-port"`, and `"x-forwarded-proto"` are all automatically inserted into the outgoing header.

+You can pass in an EventEmitter on `opts.emitter` to listen for `"drop"` events which occur when a `.write()` fails which happens with annoying frequency in node v0.4.x.

+If you pass in an emitter you'll get the connection object on `"drop"` events so you can handle these yourself by writing an error message to the stream.
+If you don't pass in an `opts.emitter`, the connection will be `.destroy()`ed.

 bounce(port, ...), bounce(host, port, ...)
 ------------------------------------------